SECD Lab Director

 SECD Lab Project Director, Youth Mental Health and Leadership

 Angela Wang is a Ph.D. candidate in clinical psychology at Rutgers University.
-She received her Masters of Education in Human Development and Psychology from Harvard where she worked as a research assistant in Dr. John Weisz’s Lab for Youth Mental Health.
-Prior to coming to Rutgers, Angela served as a full-time research coordinator and lab manager for Dr. V. Robin Weersing’s Child and Adolescent Anxiety and Mood Program at San Diego State University.
-She was primarily involved in managing and coordinating a NIMH-funded RCT to prevent depression in youths and parents through family-based CBT.
+Prior to joining the SECD Lab, she received her Masters of Education in Human Development and Psychology from Harvard and served as a research coordinator and lab manager for a Family Depression Prevention program at San Diego State University.
 Angela is broadly interested in creating, assessing and disseminating efficient, effective and equitable preventions of support for SECD in school settings.
+She has a special interest in youth leadership development and mental health outcomes.
+She is also involved in fieldworks that support schools and district efforts to implement SEL and character education initiatives to foster positive school climates and improve student mental health outcomes.

 Outside the lab you can find me: skiing, enjoying spoken word poetry, and spending time with my friends and family.